-The Parkinson’s Disease and other Movement Disorders Rehabilitation Program at The Ohio State University Medical Center provides specialized rehabilitation for people living with movement disorders.
+The Parkinson’s Disease and other Movement Disorders Rehabilitation Program at The Ohio State University Wexner Medical Center provides specialized rehabilitation for people living with movement disorders.
 We offer advanced medical interventions and therapies designed to help you live with these disorders and enhance the quality of your life.

 Our rehabilitation program helps you reduce symptoms and maximize your ability and functioning.

 We provide care for those with:

 - Parkinson’s disease (a disorder of the brain that leads to shaking and difficulty with walking, movement and coordination)

 - Dystonia (neurological muscle disorder with involuntary muscle spasms)

 - Essential tremor (uncontrolled shaking or trembling that is not related to disease)